 Travel agents and third-party booking sites like Booking.com, Expedia and Airbnb all have their own terms and conditions that are the first port of call to determine if you're eligible for a refund or credit.
 But the fine print is still subject to Australian Consumer Law.

 So what are your rights and how can you get your money back?

 Can you get your money back from your travel agent?

-Frustrated contracts law differs per state, so check with your state consumer affairs body whether it could be applied to your situation.
+Frustrated contracts law differs per state.
+South Australia, Victoria, and New South Wales have specific legislation, while in other states, common law may apply, so check with your state consumer affairs body about how it could affect your situation.

 Can travel agents keep your deposit?

 "We have paid a deposit for a two cities tour of Russia.
 Our travel agent said that if we do not pay the balance, they will cancel and we will forfeit our deposit of approximately $1300.
 We cannot possibly pay at this time because we may not be able to travel at all" – Kerry O'Leary, CHOICE member